THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 - Either you have a tool for this or manually create a list of the pages on your website.
 Make a note of the respective keyword combination (focus keyword) for each subpage.
 Articles or contributions that you publish are also considered separate sub-pages, as they can also be accessed via their own URL.

 - This point on our SEO audit checklist has the greatest potential for optimization!
 It is more important to have a good content plan and to optimize your text content for SEO-relevant factors than to worry about technical SEO “careless mistakes”:

 So take enough time for your content.
 But what does that actually mean? – Content is Everything that the user sees in the form of texts, images, infographics, videos, etc.

 For Google, these are extremely relevant for a good ranking.
 Interesting: All Google updates in recent years aimed to separate high-quality content from bad.
-Those who regularly produce exciting content for their website will be given positive consideration by the search engine.
+The search engine will give those who regularly produce exciting content for their website’s positive consideration.
 This is particularly important and essential today for consistently high positions in the search engine results.

 Each article / new content means another source of traffic.
-In this way, users not only come to your website via the individual sub-pages of your homepage that appear in the search engine results but also via blog posts that you have written & which also appear on Google under their own link (plus metadata).
+In this way, users come to your website via the individual sub-pages of your homepage that appear in the search engine results and via blog posts that you have written & which also appear on Google under their own link (plus metadata).

-Existing, as well as new content, can be “pimped” for SEO by optimizing it for the right keywords, short, accurate URLs, interesting and optimized metadata and headings, and by improving its readability.
+Existing and new content can be “pimped” for SEO by optimizing it for the right keywords, short, accurate URLs, interesting and optimized metadata and headings, and improving its readability.

 To Do: SEO Audit Checklist for Content